Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows

-\begin{enumerate} [label=(\alph*)] \item A pair of adjacent 3D tree models are extracted using points-distribution-based method.
+\begin{enumerate} [label=(\alph*)] \item A pair of adjacent 3D tree models are extracted using the points-distribution-based method.
 We build an alpha shape enclosing all 3D points of two trees (see Fig.~\ref{fig:segmentationSteps}a).
 The alpha radius is the smallest producing the alpha shape that has only one region~\cite{edelsbrunner1994three}. \item We fill the alpha shape with grid points in the 3D space.
 For each point of the tree model, its closest neighbor point is retrieved and their distance is calculated.
 The grid resolution is determined by the median value of the closest distances for all 3D points.
-We keep all surface points of the alpha shape and all grid points (see Fig.~\ref{fig:segmentationSteps}b). \item At the shrink stage, for each iteration $i$, we remove a layer of points $\mathbf{L}_i$ whose distances from the surface points are less than the grid resolution, and rebuild an alpha shape to enclose left points.
-Isolated points $\mathbf{v}_i$ are also removed if the volume of their alpha-shape region is less than a threshold (e.g. 10\%) of the principal region.
-We keep removing points layer by layer until there are only two principal regions left, which are close to their corresponding trunk lines perpendicular to local grounds (see Fig.~\ref{fig:segmentationSteps}c). \item We generate a graph where all grid points of principal regions are connected to their nearby grid points, and trunk points are connected to their closest gird points.
+We keep all surface points of the alpha shape and all grid points (see Fig.~\ref{fig:segmentationSteps}b). \item At the shrink stage, for each iteration $i$, we remove a layer of points $\mathbf{L}_i$ whose distances from the surface points are less than the grid resolution, and rebuild an alpha shape to enclose the remaining points.
+Isolated points $\mathbf{v}_i$ are also removed if the volume of their alpha-shape region is less than a threshold (e.g., 10\%) of the principal region.
+We keep removing points layer by layer until there are only two principal regions left, which are close to their corresponding trunk lines perpendicular to local grounds (see Fig.~\ref{fig:segmentationSteps}c). \item We generate a graph where all grid points of principal regions are connected to their nearby grid points, and trunk points are connected to their closest grid points.